nicolebrum/DesignPatterns/README.md

-# DesignPatterns - GoF patterns examples
+# DesignPatterns - GoF patterns with examples

 I am currently studying design patterns in order to improve my code architecture knowledge.
 This repository contains code examples for the patterns I'm studying, which are all GoF patterns.